Proxmox Lab: Game of Active Directory - Environment Setup

 ⚠️

-Since the environment we've created in this Proxmox lab differs quite a bit from the one Mayfly -- the original author -- created this Infrastructure-as-Code (IaC) in, please pay careful attention to changes we'll be making to certain documents.
+Since the environment we've created in this Proxmox lab differs quite a bit from the one the original author, Mayfly created, we'll be making some changes to the Infrastructure-as-Code (IaC).
+Please be mindful of these changes while reading.

 Create the Container